 I had a rental car waiting for me so I could finish the last leg of my trip to Toronto.
 The drive is about 100 miles or so, and being dark out already there wasn’t much to see.
 I did go a little out of my way to stop by Niagara Falls, though.
 I stopped along a road that runs beside the Niagara River down a bit from the falls for a view of the Rainbow Bridge and the Canadian side of the falls.
 I didn’t have a view of the falls, but the bright lights of the hotels and casinos made for a colorful scene with the mist of the falls coming in from the left.
 I needed a tripod, but didn’t have one with me so I made use the best I could with a chain link fence so I could take a picture.

 I made it into Toronto by 9:30pm and got checked into the hotel.
-Tomorrow morning I pick up my friend Sam from the airport and we’ll begin our weekend of doing all things hockey related.
-We have a busy weekend ahead, but it will be a great time!
+The next morning I picked up my friend Sam from the airport and we began our weekend of doing all things hockey related.
+We had a busy weekend planned.

 I picked up my friend Sam from the airport on Friday afternoon.
 After a quick bite to eat we headed over to the International Centre where the 40th Sports Card and Memorabilia Expo was being held.
 The show is held twice a year and has over 400 tables of hockey cards, memorabilia and collectible items to look at, trade with, or buy from.
 It’s considered the largest show of it’s kind and attracts dealers and collectors from not only Canada and the US, but from as far away as Europe.